apache/pulsar/site/docs/latest/getting-started/Pulsar-2.0.md

 tags: ["2.0", "tenants", "clients"]
 ---

-Pulsar 2.0 is a major new release for Pulsar that brings some bold changes to the platform.
+Pulsar 2.0 is a major new release for Pulsar that brings some bold changes to the platform, including [simplified topic names](#topic-names)

 ## New features in Pulsar 2.0